How information about you helps us to provide better care

 Leaflets in other languages and formats are available from our website.

-For more information, including a list of frequently asked questions (FAQs),
+For more information, including a list of frequently asked questions (FAQs), please go to the website at www.nhs.uk/caredata.

 You can also get further information from the website at www.hscic.gov.uk.